openshift/osde2e/docs/Test-Harnesses.md

 ## Generic Test Harness

 1. This method is recommended to be used for any component which does not use openshift operator boilerplate convention.
-This method requires manual creation of test structure in either the target repository or a standalone one.
+It requires manual creation of test structure in either the target repository or a standalone one.

 2. Follow the [example test harness](https://github.com/openshift/osde2e-example-test-harness) structure to create a test harness in your component's repository or a standalone repository.